RashmiSharma1191/RashmiSharma1191/README.md

 🏃‍♀️ Step into the world of data-driven insights with me.

 I’m a data analytics professional with a passion for uncovering trends, optimizing strategies, and translating complex data into actionable business insights.
-My journey started in digital marketing and SEO, where I worked on campaigns, keyword research, competitor analysis, and performance tracking — this sparked my interest in using data to make informed decisions and drive results.
+My journey started in digital marketing, where I worked on Social media campaigns, SEO analysis, keyword research & analysis, competitor analysis, Google analytics and performance analysis — this sparked my interest in using data to make informed decisions and drive results.

 💡 My expertise lies in:
 - Data cleaning, analysis, and visualization,